uvapl/uva-prog-physics/10 Workshops/20 Week 3/Exercises.md

    as the `!=` operator.
 Obviously, you cannot use `!=` within your function!
 Test if your code works by thinking of examples and making sure the output is the same for your new method as `!=` gives you.

-### 2.4 Additional List Practice

-Remember your list intersections from week 1?
-You can write a function for it, so you can re-use the functionality in other programs.

-Write a function `list_intersection` that takes two lists as parameters.
-Return a list that gives the intersection of the two lists: a list of elements that are common to both lists.

-	def list_intersection(list1, list2):
-		# your code here

-Create test cases from the examples in week 1.
-Put them immediately below your program and make sure your results are the same.
-Order doesn't matter, as long as the list contains the same elements.

 ### 2.5 The `math` module